 Prevent Unknown Threats

 How do you detect a threat nobody has seen before?
-To avoid unknown and new threats lurking in applications and content, forward all unknown files to WildFire for analysis.
+The answer is to forward all unknown files to WildFire for analysis.

 WildFire identifies unknown or targeted malware.
 The first time a firewall detects an unknown file, the firewall forwards the file to its internal destination and also to the WildFire cloud for analysis.
 WildFire analyzes the file (or a link in an email) and returns a verdict to the firewall in as little as five minutes.
 WildFire also includes a signature that identifies the file, transforming the unknown file to a known file.
 If the file contained a threat, the threat is now known.
 If the file is malicious, the next time the file arrives at the firewall, the firewall blocks it.